Wildlife Pond Maintenance (Clean Without Harming Eco-Systems)

 Shading your pond should only be done under extreme circumstances, such as drought, to prevent water loss and protect the organisms within it.
 Otherwise, using a cover will block sunlight and could be a detriment to your pond and keep wildlife from getting to it.
 Only use one if you’re very certain that there will be little to no rain, and don’t leave it on any longer than necessary (using it during the heat of the day and removing it at night is a decent option if you feel you must use the topper for longer than a day, though this may still damage the pond and its residents).

 As a natural, long-term alternative, you could consider planting native species of trees around the pond to provide partial shade in summer, whilst also attracting more wildlife.

 6) Ensure Pond Slopes Are Accessible

 You should have at least one side of your pond that is sloped and shallow, to allow wildlife easy access in and out.
 As covered in one of our previous articles on frogs, an angle of 45° or less is best.

 You can include logs and/or rocks to allow access (and roosting/sunbathing spots) for birds, turtles, and frogs, but make sure several feet of the slope is left open and clear to let in things like deer, large waterfowl that are trying to land, and so on.
 Shorebirds, raccoons, and foxes (among others) will utilize the shallow water to bathe, drink, and search for any invertebrates that are in the substrate.
-Insects, like dragonflies, bees, and butterflies, will land on shallow water to grab a quick drink.
+Insects, like dragonflies and damselflies, bees, and butterflies, will land on shallow water to grab a quick drink.

 7) Clean & Maintain Any Active Equipment